oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 The Okta Spring Boot Starter will detect the presence of the properties above and auto-configure the Spring Security filter chain for OpenID Connect authentication.
 The configuration also enables security and web logs for analyzing the authentication flow.

 > The default client authentication method (how the application identifies itself when calling the token endpoint) in Auth0, when you register a regular web application, is `client_secret_post`, but it supports `client_secret_basic` as well.
 The default client authentication method in Spring Security for confidential clients is `client_secret_basic` if the provider supports it (available in the provider configuration metadata).
-This example is using the default `client_secret_basic` method and no explicit configuration is required.
+This example uses the default `client_secret_basic` method and no explicit configuration is required.

 Run the application with: